aferrandi/dbtarzan/docs/Vertical-row-view.md

 ## Vertical row view

 On an open table tab, it is possible to open the so called **Vertical row view**.
+Just double-click on a row.
-Just select the row you want to see in detail, open the table menu and select **Row details**, or press Ctrl-R.
+Also you can just select the row you want to see in detail, press Enter, open the table menu and select **Row details**, or press Ctrl-R.

 ![Table menu](images/accelerators.png)